Best Places to Live in Tennessee: Top 7 Tennessee Cities

 Knoxville's downtown area and outdoor attractions provide residents with diverse leisure options and scenic green spaces.
 One such attraction is the World's Fair Park, once the stage for the 1982 World's Fair.
 This prominent downtown park features interactive fountains, pathways, and the Sunsphere.

 The Tennessee River, which eventually joins the Mississippi River, flows through Knoxville, serving as a hub for water activities like kayaking and stand-up paddleboarding.
-The Tennessee Valley Authority plays a role in maintaining the river, providing several parks and docks along its course for recreational access.
+The Tennessee Valley Authority maintains the river, providing several parks and docks along its course for recreational access.

 Murfreesboro